Update: 124 Deaths, 21,000 Complaints Linked to Recalled CPAP Devices

 Get a Free Garbin Plus Lawsuit Evaluation With Our Lawyers

-The Medical Device Litigation Group at our law firm is an experienced team of Philips Garbin Plus Ventilator Lawyers that focus on the representation of plaintiffs in lawsuits.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of Philips Garbin Plus Ventilator Lawyers that focus on the representation of plaintiffs in lawsuits.
 Our Personal Injury Lawyers are handling individual litigation nationwide and currently accepting new Philips Garbin Plus cases in all 50 states.

 If you or a loved one was diagnosed with cancer after using recalled sleep apnea devices, or ventilator machines, you should contact our law firm immediately for Garbin Plus Lawsuit information.
 You may be entitled to financial compensation for medical expenses by filing a Garbin Plus Lawsuit and our lawyers can help you receive fair compensation.